Chicago hospitals seeing double number of COVID-19 patients in ICU, health officials 'better prepared' for 2nd surge

 Eli Lilly, one of the world's largest pharmaceutical companies, has manufactured the antibody infusion and shared a video of its process.

-"These are, again, new generation monoclonal antibodies specifically designed to interfere with the virus' capability to latch on to our tissues, to our cells and cause damage within our bodies," Dr. Hung said.
+"These are, again, new generation monoclonal antibodies specifically designed to interfere with the virus' capability to latch on to our tissues, to our cells and cause damage within our bodies," Dr. Huhn said.

 While healthcare providers say they may be ready for an increase in cases, they hope the public has also learned lessons.
 They urge people to remain vigilant wearing their masks, hand washing and social distancing in order to keep loved ones safe.